ati-ozgur/Karkas/README.md

 ## TODO

 - Refactoring methods to English Only Names
-- Add configuration method which initializes from configuration
+- Add configuration method which initializes from configuration files (app.config ...)
+- Read logging and fix it

 ## Usage